iroblesrazzaq/RallyVision/md_files/README.md

 Later:
 look into LSD instead of Hough for line detection, further court detection optimizations

+look into finetuning yolov8n pose on tennis specific dataset from yolov8 pose large to optimize for inference speed

 Look into data augmentation with visual language models for labelling data. gemma-3-27b-it, qwen 2.5 VL 32b?

 Done: